kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     100 AS BonusPercent,
-    Salary * 1.1 AS SalaryWithBonus
+    BaseSalary * 1.1 AS SalaryWithBonus
 FROM Employees;
 ```